 The results of audits must be communicated to upper management and regulators according to the highly specific framework laid down by EU drug safety law1.
 The formulation of responses from the company to regulators in relation to inspections requires a high level of expertise.
 Devising and implementing the appropriate Corrective and Preventive Action Plan (CAPA) is also an issue where professional support should be sought.

-PrimeVigilance consultants and executives have many years of experience of conducting pharmacovigilance audits worldwide, and develop programmes with client companies to ensure that all elements of their pharmacovigilance system are covered as appropriate.
+PrimeVigilance consultants and executives have many years of experience in conducting pharmacovigilance audits worldwide and develop programs with Client companies to ensure that all elements of their pharmacovigilance system are covered as appropriate.

 The team can audit pharmacovigilance operations at headquarter, national affiliate, distributor, and partner level, with follow-up audits if required to ensure corrective measures are completed appropriately.
 The correct support at the correct time offers a superior strategy – one that is far more cost-effective and reliable.